Zach Thomas: Kansas City Chiefs

 An unrestricted free agent in the 2009 offseason, Thomas agreed to terms with the Kansas City Chiefs on April 11.
 The one-year contract was worth $2 million.

 He suffered a concussion early in training camp and was eventually released on September 5, after not playing in any exhibition games.
 In October, he filed a grievance against the Chiefs for releasing him without an injury settlement while recovering.

 Retirement

-On May 18, 2010, the Miami Dolphins signed Thomas to a one-day ceremonial contract, officially worth $1, in order to retire as a member of the Miami Dolphins.
-He also owns the Zach's Club 54 in Amarillo and Lubbock.
+On May 18, 2010, the Dolphins signed Thomas to a one-day ceremonial contract, officially worth $1, to retire as a member of the team.

-Awards and honors
+Awards

-In addition to being a seven-time All-Pro selection by the Associated Press and a seven-time Pro Bowl selection, Thomas earned the following awards and honors in his NFL career:
+In addition to being a seven-time All-Pro selection by the Associated Press and a seven-time Pro Bowl selection, Thomas earned these awards and honors in his NFL career: